-The recent death of Prince has once again focused attention on the epidemic of chronic pain and its treatment in the U.S. The legendary musician died April 21, with reports suggesting he may have overdosed on prescription pain medication.
-The American Chronic Pain Association likens a patient with chronic pain to a car with four flat tires.
-Medication can pump up one tire, but to get the car back on the road, a more comprehensive treatment plan is necessary.
+Chronic pain can be terrible, but its treatment can be fatal if done wrong — reports suggest the death of legendary musician Prince in 2016 was from a prescription pain medication overdose.
+The American Chronic Pain Association likens a patient with chronic pain to a car with four flat tires: Medication can pump up one tire, but to get the car back on the road, a more comprehensive treatment plan is necessary.

-In addition to prescription and over-the-counter drugs, patients with chronic pain (defined as pain that lasts more than six months) need a range of treatments and services, including physical therapy, biofeedback, nutritional counseling, and support groups. he cost of a comprehensive treatment plan can be exorbitant.
-Cheapism.com consulted medical practitioners and individuals who have dealt with chronic pain to find some of the best free and inexpensive resources.
+In addition to over-the-counter or prescription drugs, patients with chronic pain (defined as pain that lasts more than six months) need a range of treatments and services, including physical therapy, biofeedback, nutritional counseling, and support groups.
+Because the cost of a comprehensive treatment plan can be exorbitant, we consulted medical practitioners and patients who have dealt with chronic pain to find some of the best free and inexpensive resources.

 The American Pain Society supports pain research, advocates on behalf of those in pain, helps set standards for clinics, and educates practitioners.
 The APS has a resources page with links to many organizations that help people in pain.
 Some groups are geared toward people with specific conditions, such as Cancer Care or the Arthritis Foundation; others, such as the American Chronic Pain Association, are more general.

-Barbara Stafford, a certified medical support clinical hypnotherapist, said she had a client who had suffered for 16 years from fibromyalgia, which can cause pain throughout the body.
-Doctors said she would never be off pills or without pain, but now she no longer takes pain medication thanks to self-hypnosis techniques.
-Stafford says potential patients should look for a hypnotherapist whose treatment includes self-hypnosis and always check a practitioner's credentials.
+Barbara Stafford, a certified medical support clinical hypnotherapist, said she had a client who suffered for 16 years from fibromyalgia, which can cause pain throughout the body.
+Doctors said she would never be off pills or without pain, but Stafford says that self-hypnosis techniques have enabled her to no longer take pain medication.
+Interested patients should look for a hypnotherapist whose treatment includes self-hypnosis, Stafford says, and always check a practitioner's credentials.
 The American Council of Hypnotist Examiners and the International Board of Hypnotherapy are two respected accrediting organizations.

 Many cities have clinics that provide medical help for free or on a sliding scale based on income.
 Most clinics offer a variety of basic services including primary care, mental health, and substance abuse treatment, and some focus specifically on pain management.